distbit0/distbit.xyz/_posts/2022-09-05-capital-efficiency-of-futures-and-IRS.md

 description: Analysis of collateral required by IRS contracts
 ---

-Hmm so with an IRS am I correct in saying there are three types of margin which are ~required?:
+There are three types of margin which IRS contracts require:
 - matured cashflow margin: margin which covers the delta between the cashflows (so far)
 	- e.g.
 		- if the avg variable rate so far has been 5% and the fixed was 1%